Programming-Hero-Next-Level-Development/assignment-3/README.md

    - api/v1/cows (GET)
    - api/v1/cows/6177a5b87d32123f08d2f5d4 (Single GET) Include an id that is saved in your database
    - api/v1/cows/6177a5b87d32123f08d2f5d4 (PATCH)
-   - api/v1/cows/6177a5b87d32123f08d2f5d4 (DElETE) Include an id that is saved in your database
+   - api/v1/cows/6177a5b87d32123f08d2f5d4 (DELETE) Include an id that is saved in your database

    ### Pagination and Filtering routes of Cows